Great content attracts more visitors to your site. And more visitors on your site means more conversions and sales. Simple, right?

 Tell a story

 You need to engage your reader.
 The best way to do that is by telling a story with your content.
-Businesses so often make the mistake of talking too much about themselves.
-For most readers and potential customers, this really isn’t interesting.

-How to get quality backlinks
+How to get quality backlinks that are relevant

 Google’s mantra has always been to provide content that is so good it attracts natural backlinks, and that is always the best policy.
 However, it can be frustrating if you’ve published a masterpiece – but no one sees it, as the page doesn’t rank.
 A criminal waste of time, effort and a good read for your audience.